Symbol Invariant of Partition and the Construction: Construction of symbol

 \section{Construction of symbol}

-Our main strategy to construct symbol is to sum the contribution of each row in the partition.
-We find that it is natural to consider the contribution of each even row independently.
+Our main strategy to construct symbol is to sum the contribution of each row of the partition.
 The addition of symbol is defined by writing the symbols right adjusted and simply add the entries that are 'in the same place'.
 Unfortunately, it is not natural to consider the contribution of each odd row independently.
 However, it is natural to consider the contribution of two odd rows together.
-In the first subsection, we introduce three lemmas which are crucial for the construction of symbol.
-Using these lemmas, we give simple rules to calculate symbol.
-In the final subsection, we give a uniform closed formula of symbol in the $B_n$, $C_n$, and $D_n$ theories.
+In the first subsection, we introduce three lemmas which are crucial for constructing of symbol.
+Then using these lemmas, we give simple rules to calculate symbol.
+Finally, we give an uniform closed formula of symbol for the partitions in the $B_n$, $C_n$, and $D_n$ theories.